widefix/blog/_posts/2022-11-28-actual-db-schema.md

 Switching between branches with migrations run for a Rails application causes the DB inconsistent.
 Eventually, the application starts raising exceptions coming from DB.
 You start debugging and spend some time on that.
 It turns out that some migrations from not merged branches need rollback.
 Sounds familiar?
 Keep reading to see a solution that solves this issue once and forever (well, with some caveats).
+With this solution you will forget about the question how to reset DB schema to previous state in Rails.

 ### Problem